-“Dammit, my car is stolen!”
+“Dammit, my car has been stolen!”

 Corny jokes get laughs, primarily from other Seniors, and I can tell the same joke a few days later because… well, just because.